-Statistics for this report are collected from the following sources for the years 2020-2022:
+Statistics for this report are collected by the Clery Act Compliance Coordinator from the following sources for the years 2020-2022:

-- Metropolitan Police

-Department

-- Second District (MPD)

-- Campus Security Authorities (CSAs) (described later in this report)
+- The Salt Lake City Police Department (SLCPD) - Campus Security Authorities (CSAs) (described later in this report)

-- BYU's compliance hotline (a confidential, anonymous hotline operated by EthicsPoint)
+- BYU's compliance hotline (a confidential, anonymous hotline)

+- Church Security Department

+(CSD)

-The crime statistics in the crime statistics tables, contain the number of Clery Act crimes reported for each category of criminal offenses for a three-year period.
+The crime statistics in the crime statistics tables, contain the number of Clery Act Crimes reported for each category of criminal offenses for a three-year period.
 Clery Act Crimes means arson, aggravated assault, burglary, dating violence, domestic violence, fondling, incest, motor vehicle theft, murder, manslaughter, rape, robbery, statutory rape, and stalking; intimidation, larceny, simple assault, and vandalism motivated by bias; and arrests and referrals for campus disciplinary actions for violations involving drugs, alcohol, and weapons.
 Appendix B contains the definitions for all Clery Act Crimes.

-The reported crime statistics may or may not reflect the number of crimes actually committed on campus; however, they do accurately record the number of Clery Act Crimes reported to CSAs or to local law enforcement.
+The reported crime statistics may or may not reflect the number of crimes actually committed on campus; however, they do accurately record the number of "Clery Act Crimes" reported to CSAs or to local law enforcement.